lmorg/murex/GUIDE.syntax.md

 * "" == False, all other strings == True

 Strings are not case sensitive when converted to boolean.

+### Number

+This is the preferred (and default) method for storing numeric data.
+All numbers are stored as a floating point value.
+There are specific types for integer and float if you should want to force a specific type, but it's not recommended you use them.
+In fact I am considering deleting those types entirely for the sake of simplifying the language syntax.

 ### Integer